 Kathryn Smith Pyle

 Director/ Producer Kathryn Smith Pyle is a Sundance Institute Fellow (2011 Documentary Edit and Story Lab and 2009 Creative Producers Lab).
 She co-produced the feature-length film, Niños de la Memoria/ Children of Memory (2012), about human rights issues in El Salvador, which was broadcast on PBS and screened in various film festivals in the U.S. and Latin America.
-She is director-producer of Farm Labor (2013), an online short documentary film and website project in support of immigration reform.
+She is director-producer of Farm Labor (2013), an online short documentary film and website project in support of comprehensive immigration reform.
 She is a consulting producer for Border South (2019) and Almost Sunrise (2016).
 She is a former Flaherty Film Seminar board member and a former grant-maker in Philadelphia, Latin America, and Europe.
 She writes about social issue documentaries and has a doctorate in social policy with a focus on race-related issues from the University of Pennsylvania.
 She is a 2019 Independence Foundation Visual Arts Fellow.

 PROMOTE THIS PROJECT